 How do I find additional information on La Academia?

-Eastern Carver County Schools invites parents interested in enrolling their child in La Academia to attend an information meeting in January.
+Eastern Carver County Schools invites parents interested in enrolling their child in La Academia to attend an information meeting on December 4th & January 4th.

 Attendance is required of parents who enroll their child in the dual language immersion program.